Improving Data Efficiency via Curating LLM-Driven Rating Systems: Setup Details

 \section{Setup Details}

-\paragraph{Training details} In our experiments, we fine-tune 7B, 8B, and 70B models using four or eight NVIDIA Tesla A100 GPUs.
-Following the experimental setup \citep{wang2023far}, for all experiments based on 7B/8B models, we consistently apply Lora \citep{hu2021lora} with a rank size of 64 and a scaling factor of 16.
-Then, we set the overall batch size to 128, learning rate at 1e-4, the training epochs to 5, the dropout rate to 0.1, and a warm ratio of 0.03.
+\paragraph{Training details} In our experiments, we fine-tune 7B and 8B models using four or eight NVIDIA Tesla A100 GPUs.
+Following the experimental setup \citep{wang2023far}, for all experiments based on 7B/8B models, we consistently apply Lora \citep{hu2021lora} with a rank-size of 64 and a scaling factor of 16.
+Then, we set the overall batch size to 128, the learning rate at 1e-4, the training epochs to 5, the dropout rate to 0.1, and a warm ratio of 0.03.
 The default maximum input length is 2048 tokens for all models.
-In terms of the 70B base models, due to the larger scale, we apply Quantized Lora (QLora) \citep{dettmers2023qlora}, using 4-bit quantization to allow for efficient training.
-Besides, the hyperparameters are set to a batch size of 128, learning rate of 1e-4, training epoch 5, as well as a warm ratio of 0.1.